Copenhagen metropolitan area: Capital Region of Denmark

 The administrative entity responsible for the Capital Region of Denmark defines their administrative area as the metropolitan area of Copenhagen.
-As such the population is 1,857,783 (1 July 2021) on an area of 2,561 km² with a density of 725.41/km² (1,879/sq mi).
+As such the population is 1,911,067 (1 January 2024) on an area of 2,561 km2 with a density of 744.1/km2 (1,927/sq mi).
 It should however be noted that the Capital Region does not contain all of the Roskilde and Køge Bay fingers as well as all of the urban area which stretches into Region Zealand.
 Furthermore, it does contain the remote island of Bornholm.

 Øresund Region

 While actually a transnational region of co-operation, rather than a metropolitan area, the Øresund Region is by some considered to constitute the metropolitan area of Copenhagen.
 This goes back to the Initiativgruppen (a group tasked for developing the Copenhagen area in 1989), which was tasked with creating the metropole of the north.
 However, the region promotes their commercial interests through the cooperative interest organisation Greater Copenhagen.
-As of 1 October 2011 the Øresund Region is populated by 3,783,158 inhabitants with a density of 181.3/km² (469.5/sq mi) (Danish side: 2,531,945, Swedish side: 1,251,213).
+As of 1 October 2011 the Øresund Region is populated by 3,783,158 inhabitants with a density of 181.3/km2 (469.5/sq mi) (Danish side: 2,531,945, Swedish side: 1,251,213).
 According to OECD, however, this region includes vast areas which are not recognized as part of the functional metropolitan area.

 Core of the Øresund Region

 Copenhagen is by far the largest city, and the obvious core of the region.
-However the Øresund Region covers large areas that are located remotely from both Copenhagen and the Øresund sea.
-Of which some has a rather low population density.
+However the Øresund Region covers large areas that are located remotely from both Copenhagen and the Øresund sea, some with a rather low population density.
 Hence, a better area for comparison with other regions, bi-lateral or national ones, is a lot narrower and includes the four Danish provinces Copenhagen by, Copenhagen omegn, Nordsjælland and Østsjælland with a total area of only 2.768,6 square kilometres with 2,045,259 inhabitants as of 1 January 2019 And on the Swedish side the 17 Scanian municipalities that either has direct border to the Øresund Sea or borders to a such municipality.
 (Bjuv, Burlöv, Eslöv, Helsingborg, Höganäs, Kävlinge, Landskrona, Lomma, Lund, Malmö, Staffanstorp, Svedala, Svalöv, Trelleborg, Vellinge, Åstorp and Ängelholm) These municipalities covers a total area of 3,387.5 square kilometres and had a population of 1,003,631 inhabitants by 1.January 2019 A total population of 2,931,445 living at an aggregate area of 5,969.9 km2, with a population density of 491.0 inhabitants per km2 of land.
 This is an illustration of the population and population density around the Øresund sea rather than a formal area.
 But as such the population around Øresund constitutes by far the largest population centre of Scandinavia and Finland.